Affogato

 💡 Behind the Cup

 The drink works because of the contrast between hot espresso and cold ice cream.
+The heat from the espresso softens the ice cream, creating a creamy blend that evolves as you eat it.

 How to Order